-In this guide we will show you how to get uninverted SBUS and Smart Port signals from many different Frsky receivers.
+In this guide I will show you where to get the uninverted SBUS and Smart Port signals on many different Frsky receivers, including the R-XSR, XSR, X4R-SB and XM.

-For some strange reasons, Frsky SBUS and Smart Port Telemetry are both inverted at the output, which cannot be recognized by microprocessors directly.
-This has caused a lot of problems for the users and Frsky is the one to blame (Futaba was the first to use SBUS and it’s not inverted).
+Frsky SBUS and Smart Port Telemetry are both inverted at the output, which cannot be recognized by some older processors directly.
+This has caused a lot of problems for the users.

-F3 and F7 processors have built-in inverters, so you can just connect SBUS and Smart Port to any UART and it will just work.
+Newer processors like F3 and F7 have built-in inverters so you can connect SBUS and Smart Port to any UART and it will just work.
 However this is not the case for F1 and F4 flight controllers, and they need these signals “un-inverted” for them.

 Back in the days (e.g. Naze32) external inverters were used between the receiver and FC.
 Many modern F4 flight controllers these days have built-in inverters on the flight controller for the UART’s, making this as easy as “plug and play”, such as the Kakute F4.